kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 		.. image:: ../figures/monitoring/boards-monitoring-raw-data.png
 			:width: 750px
 			:align: center
 	#.
-A plot of just the phase I data shows no particular outliers.
+A plot of just the phase 1 data shows no particular outliers.
 Most people found a few outliers, that's OK - remember it is a subjective test, and if this were a process you were responsible for, then you would know more clearly what an outlier was.
 For me though, I didn't think any of these points were particularly unusual.

 		.. image:: ../figures/monitoring/boards-monitoring-find-outliers-phase1.png
 			:width: 750px